 The ReLU is not a symmetric function.
-So even if the inner potential ξ_j has mean = 0 and variance = 1, it is not true of the output (the variance is halved).
+So even if the inner potential $\xi_j$ has variance = 1, it is not true of the output (the variance is halved).

 Modifying the normal LeCun initialization to take the halving variance into account, we obtain normal He initialization: